11 Rules Alabama Tenants Must Follow

 - Criminal assault of any individual on the property (except in cases of self-defense)

-If a tenant fails to maintain the rental unit according to health and safety codes, a landlord can send the tenant a written notice saying that the violation must be fixed within seven days of receiving the notice or immediately in the case of emergencies.
+If a tenant fails to maintain the rental unit according to health and safety codes, a landlord can send the tenant a written notice.
+This notice will state that the violation must be fixed within seven days of receiving the notice or, immediately, in the case of emergencies.
 If the violation is not fixed within this seven day window, the landlord can enter the unit, cause the work to be done and bill the tenant for the work.